arshadkazmi42/squash/README.md

 - It does not work in windows.
 - It does not supports `cd` command
 - **Manually exporting the path `/usr/local/squash` is very important.**
-- System level commands validation is limited.
-We are working on this.

 ## Contributing